sagemath/sagewiki_to_gh-2022-10-10/days90.md

 === Sage installations ===

-If you provided your trac username to ORGANIZER, you should have a Sage install in `~/Src`.
+If you provided your trac username to Ursula Whitcher (uaw@umich.edu), you should have a Sage install in `~/Src`.
 If not, you can create a new Sage installation for yourself by running
 {{{
 new_sage
 }}}